habeducation/habeducation.github.io/pages/education.markdown

 ### What can I teach my students?
 + Many aspects of a STEAM education can be applied with High Altitude Balloon.
 + We have a [detailed list of lessons and student outcomes here](/pages/lessons.html).
++ We are compiling a list of resources that you can use and will publish it on our website as soon as we finish.
+Check back later for more details.

 ### How much does it cost to implement lessons and launch a balloon?
 + It will be free to implement any of our provided lessons.